Solo Exhibition of the 2021 Eramboo Artist in Residence

 Location: Eramboo Artist Environment, 304 McCarrs Creek Rd, Terrey Hills

-Running from 22-31 October 2021 at Eramboo Artist Environment, Terrey Hills, the new body of work is the culmination of six months emersed in nature and is a meditation on the natural world, exploring its ability to generate hope.
+Running from 11th – 21st November 2021 at Eramboo Artist Environment, Terrey Hills, the new body of work is the culmination of six months immersed in nature and is a meditation on the natural world, exploring its ability to generate hope.

 By sharing the dialogue with natural materials and allowing them to inform the narrative, the artworks address humans’ relationship with nature and its tangible impact on hope, with the ultimate aim of moving people closer to hope for the wellbeing of all – both human and the more than human world.